100+ Best Fundraising Ideas for Everyone in 2024

 5 Mission Trip Fundraising Ideas

 Mission trips usually come with a huge price tag.
-Here are 5 ideas to finance your plane tickets, food, and accommodation.
+Here are five ideas to finance your plane tickets, food, and accommodation, as well as your mission itself.

 95. Geography Blitz

-A fun and fitting spin on the basic Trivia quiz, Geography Blitz is a great missionary fundraising idea.
+A fun and fitting spin on the basic trivia night, Geography Blitz is a great missionary fundraising idea.
 This idea is particularly good if you have a few friends or family members interested in geography, or if your mission trip is international.
 Put their knowledge to the test and raise money for your trip!

 Fundraising Potential: +++